codatio/codat-docs/docs/introduction/first-ten-minutes.md

 ---
+title: "Video guide: Your first ten minutes"
-title: "Video guide: Your first ten mins"
+sidebar_label: "Video guide: Your first ten mins"
 description: "From signing up to syncing data in 10 minutes."
 ---